polychromatic/polychromatic/README.md

 ![Screenshot of Tray Applet](source/screenshots/tray.jpg)

-Set effects, brightness, game mode and macro features, plus load your saved profiles from the tray.
+Quickly set effects, brightness, keyboard features or load saved profiles from your desktop indicators / notification area.

 ## Installation

 ### Razer Chroma Drivers
-This application complements the [razer-chroma-drivers](http://pez2001.github.io/razer_chroma_drivers/).
-These need to be compiled, built and installed first.
+This application complements the [razer-chroma-drivers](http://pez2001.github.io/razer_chroma_drivers/) project, which currently need to be compiled, built and installed first.

-For Ubuntu and Debian users, here are the drivers pre-packaged for your convenience:
+Ubuntu and Debian users can use these pre-compiled packages for convenience:

  * [razer-chroma-driver_20160612_ubuntu_amd64.deb](https://github.com/lah7/polychromatic/releases/download/v0.2.0/razer-chroma-driver_20160612_ubuntu_amd64.deb)
  * [razer-chroma-driver_20160612_debian_amd64.deb](https://github.com/lah7/polychromatic/releases/download/v0.2.0/razer-chroma-driver_20160612_debian_amd64.deb)

 These packages are provided **as-is**!

+### Packages

-### Ubuntu / Linux Mint
+#### Ubuntu / Linux Mint

-Polychromatic is avaliable from the PPA, which also keeps the application up-to-date.
+Polychromatic can be installed from this PPA, which also keeps the application up-to-date.

     sudo add-apt-repository ppa:lah7/polychromatic
     sudo apt update
     sudo apt install polychromatic

-* Requires **razer-chroma-drivers** to be installed first.
+* **razer-chroma-drivers** must be installed first.
 * **Optionally**, you may wish to add the `polychromatic-tray-applet` program to your start-up programs.